Nettleton Hill

-Nettleton Hill is a hamlet in the unparished area of Huddersfield, in the Kirklees district in the English county of West Yorkshire.
-It is situated near the town of Huddersfield, north of Scapegoat Hill and south of Pighill Wood.
+Nettleton Hill is a hamlet in the Kirklees district in the county of West Yorkshire, England.
+It is situated west of the town of Huddersfield, north of Scapegoat Hill and south of Pighill Wood.
 Longwood reservoir is to the east of the settlement.
 Nettleton Hill is part of the Golcar ward and of the HD7 postcode district.

 The Colne Valley Trail passes through Nettleton Hill.